Scams: Coming soon to a tax season near you

 Here are the top 3 ways you safeguard yourself, your information, and your refund:

 - Familiarize yourself with the telltale signs of scams or phishing emails.
-Learn how to spot a scam.
+Learn how to spot a scam email and report it to the University.
 University Information Security also maintains a blog of recent phishing attempts that target the University to help keep the community updated.
-If you receive a phishing email, be sure to report it right away to email@example.com, flag it as spam in Gmail, and delete the message.
+If you receive a phishing email, be sure to report it right away to [email protected], flag it as spam in Gmail, and delete the message.

 - File early.
 If you file your tax returns as early as possible, criminals can’t file a second time or overwrite what you’ve already sent in.
 Be careful who you choose to help you file your taxes and where you share your information such as social security numbers.
 Filing early ensures that your documentation is correct, your identity hasn’t been stolen, and if you receive a refund, that it ends up in the right hands.